chasevara/soundsight/README.md

 ## User Features
 *(click images to link to feature demo videos on youtube)*

-**FFT LED Display**--128 light RGB LED array that displays the frequency spectrum spanning 1 Hz to 22050 Hz.
+**FFT LED Display** - 128-light RGB LED array that displays the frequency spectrum spanning 1 Hz to 22050 Hz.
 Each light represents the magntiude of the correspinding discrete frequency component as a color value.

-**User Settings Status LEDs**--3 RGB LEDs that display the user-input potentiometer settings status.
-Uses the same colorscale as FFT LED Display to map status to color output.
+**User Settings Position LEDs** - 3 RGB LEDs that display the user-input potentiometer position a an RGB color-scale value.
+Uses the same colorscale as FFT LED Display.

-**Brightness Control**--Manipulate a potentiometer to set brightness of output LEDs (Does not perfectly linearly scale colorscale hues since RGB settings are managed as discrete values.
+**Brightness Control** - Manipulate a potentiometer to set brightness of output LEDs (Does not perfectly linearly scale colorscale hues since RGB settings are managed as discrete values.
 This is most noticeable at the lower range of this setting).

 [![Brightness Control Demo](https://github.com/chasevara/soundsight/blob/main/documentation/videos/thumbnails/thumbnail_demo_brightness.jpg)](https://youtu.be/jOJQuSq8nRI)

-**Threshold Control**--Manipulate a potentiometer to set the threshold (relative to the largest frequency component magnitude) below which a frequency component is not displayed.
+**Threshold Control** - Manipulate a potentiometer to set the threshold (relative to the largest frequency component magnitude) below which a frequency component is not displayed.
 This allows the user to magnify dominant frequencies.

 [![Magnitude Threshold Control Demo](https://github.com/chasevara/soundsight/blob/main/documentation/videos/thumbnails/thumbnail_demo_threshold.jpg)](https://youtu.be/jTJN3NtsjPg)

-**Visual Persistence Control**--Manipulate a potentiometer to set the weight of new FFT data in the weighted moving average of FFT data that is displayed.
+**Visual Persistence Control** - Manipulate a potentiometer to set the weight of new FFT data in the weighted moving average of FFT data that is displayed.
 Affects the visual persistence or "smoothness" of data output from the FFT LED display.
 Full weight setting results in approiximate display of the real-time sound environment, while reduced weight settings gives the user time to more easily visualize how the sound envronment changes through time.

 [![Visual Persistence Control Demo](https://github.com/chasevara/soundsight/blob/main/documentation/videos/thumbnails/thumbnail_demo_persistence.jpg)](https://youtu.be/iq318SvnCOc)

-**Colorscale Selection Button**--Press to alternate through a set of colorscale themes used to represent frequency component magnitudes on the FFT LED display.
+**Colorscale Selection Button** - Press to alternate through a set of colorscale themes used to represent frequency component magnitudes on the FFT LED display.

 [![Colorscale Selection Demo](https://github.com/chasevara/soundsight/blob/main/documentation/videos/thumbnails/thumbnail_demo_colorscale_change.jpg)](https://youtu.be/Ujx6axzXM5M)